Market-leading manufacture & repair for heat exchangers.

-Glacier Energy Services is a market leader in the design and manufacture, repair and refurbishment of process equipment, including heat exchangers, radiators and coolers.
+Glacier Energy Services offers a full suite of design and manufacture, repair and refurbishment expertise for process equipment, including heat exchangers, radiators and coolers.

 Glacier provides solutions across the design and manufacture, repair and refurbishment, and maintenance of a range of heat transfer assets, including heat exchanger manufature and repair, PHE repair, radiators and HVAC cooler repair.

-Glacier’s heat exchanger business was formed with the acquisition of Ross Offshore in 2013, quicjlky succeeded by MSL Heat Transfer the following year.
-The business has continued to grow its capabilities and expertise, further strengthened in 2018 through the acquisition of Aberdeen Radiators, bringing added expertise in the servicing, installation and repair of radiators, heat exchangers and coolers.
+Glacier’s heat exchanger business was formed with the acquisition of Ross Offshore in 2013, quickly succeeded by MSL Heat Transfer the following year.
+The business has continued to grow its capabilities, further strengthened in 2018 through the acquisition of Aberdeen Radiators, bringing added expertise in the servicing, installation and repair of radiators, heat exchangers and coolers.

 Glacier operates globally through its international partners located in the Caspian region, and can service the needs of customers across a range of industries, the team works across the industrial spectrum, from oil and gas exploration and production, downstream refineries and petrochemical providers to the power generation, marine and general engineering sectors.

 Glacier delivers full project management and consultancy for all repair, maintenance and upgrades, including work pack preparation; offshore shutdown and intervention support; onshore and offshore site survey and reporting.
 Our technicians are available on call 24/7 to provide management support on or offshore.

 Customers can benefit from Glacier’s ability to deliver its services as part of an integrated workscopes, reducing time required offshore/onsite whilst delivering engineered solutions to meet specific requirements.
 In addition, the team offers mechanical services such as valve change outs, bolting scopes through the use of MJI qualified technicians.